garves44/w5c-daily-planner/README.md

+# Week-Five-Challenge-Work-Day-Scheduler!

+Work Day Scheduler created by Jeremy C. Collins.
+This is my week five challenge to make a Work Day Planner using Jquery/Bootstrap/Moment.js/Javascript.
+This planner, includes features that allow users to add tasks to complete each hour of there workday, its color coded to show upcoming tasks and overdue tasks!
+It will save the tasks to the localStorage, and display the schedule for the day in lines given.

 NOT UPDATED!!!!!!!!!!!!!!!!!!!!!!!!!!

-# Week-Four-Challenge-Javascript-Quiz!

-Javascript Quiz created by Jeremy C. Collins.
-This is my week four challenge to make a quiz using Javascript.
-This quiz, includes features that allow users to start the quiz, answer questions (relating to Javascript), and save their final score!
-There is a timer that counts down to 0, but be careful not to answer the wrong question, or you  will be penalized and lose time on the clock!
-It will save the user and score to the localStorage, and display the most recent 10 scores to the "highscores!" page.

 ### Useful links
 * This Live Repo: [https://garves44.github.io/w4c-study-quiz/](https://garves44.github.io/w4c-study-quiz/)